vponomaryov/latte/README.md

 Latte is still early stage software under intensive development.

-* Binding some CQL data types is not yet supported, e.g. user defined types, maps or integer types smaller than 64-bit.
 * Query result sets are not exposed yet.
 * The set of data generating functions is tiny and will be extended soon.
 * Backwards compatibility may be broken frequently.